-When you take photos for a living, the last thing you need is to have your local storage or your personal laptop crash and take all your shots down with it.
-Every professional photographer worth his salt knows the importance of having backups of his work and photo hosting sites provide a cost-effective way of keeping files secure.
-These platforms not only provide an efficient backup and storage system for your files but also allow you to share them with close contacts and clients.
+When you take photos for a living, the last thing you need is to have your local storage or your personal laptop crash and take all your hard-worked shots down with it.
+Every professional photographer worth their salt knows the importance of having backups of his work and photo hosting sites provide a cost-effective way of keeping files secure.
+These image hosting sites not only provide an efficient backup and storage system for your files but also allow you to share them with close contacts and clients.

 With the wide range of choices for image hosting sites available today, how do you choose the right platform?
-Here are a few features that the best photo hosting sites should have.
+Here are a few key features to look out for when choosing from the best photo hosting sites.

 1. The right fit for your specific needs